VivekBumb/ml-sports-prediction/README.md

 The preprocessing transforms raw NFL game data into ML ready features through statistical aggregation, feature engineering, and standardization.
 This follows the methodology outlined in our research proposal for optimal predictive performance.

-## Preprocessing Steps

 ### 1. Data Cleaning & Validation
 **Functions:** `.dropna()`, `.astype()`

-Raw NFL data contains incomplete games with missing essential information that would cause errors in downstream calculations.
-After cleaning, 1,408 complete games remained for analysis.
-Machine learning algorithms also require numerical targets (0/1) rather than categorical outcomes.
+Raw NFL data contains incomplete games with missing scores due to postponements or data collection issues.
+We filtered these using `.dropna()` which removed games without complete scoring information, retaining 1,408 complete games from 2020-2024 seasons.
+We also converted game outcomes to binary targets using `.astype(int)`, creating home team win/loss indicators (1/0) required for logistic regression.
+This ensures our dataset contains only valid, complete games with clear outcomes for reliable model training.

 ### 2. Season-Level Team Statistics
 **Functions:** `.groupby()`, `.agg()`, `.reset_index()`

-Season averages establish each team's baseline strength and overall quality.
-It provides essential context for predicting individual game matchups.
+Season averages establish each team's baseline offensive and defensive capabilities.
+We aggregated weekly team performance using  `.groupby(['season', team_col])` to calculate mean passing and rushing yards for each team per season.
+This provides fundamental team strength metrics that capture overall quality and playing style.
+The `.agg()` function computes season-long averages while `.reset_index()` restructures the data for easy merging with game-level features.
+These season statistics serve as the foundation for comparing team strengths in individual matchups.

 ### 3. Rolling Performance Metrics
 **Functions:** `.iloc()`, `.mean()`

-Recent team performance (momentum / form) is more predictive than season-long averages for sports outcomes.
+Recent team performance captures momentum and current form, which is more predictive than season-long averages for sports outcomes.
+We calculated 5-game rolling windows for each team using `.iloc()` to select the last five games and `.mean()` to compute averages for win percentage, points scored, and point differential.
+Critical to data integrity, rolling statistics only use games before the prediction target, preventing future information leakage.
+Early season games with fewer than 5 prior games use all available games to ensure complete coverage.

 **Rolling Features Created:**
 - `home_rolling_win_pct` / `away_rolling_win_pct`